stratisproject/BlockExplorer/Faucet/README.md

 # stratfaucet

-This is a basic faucet for Stratis Platform test tokens (TSTRAT).
+This is a basic faucet for Stratis Platform test tokens (TSTRAX).
 It is written in dotnet core/typescript/Angular.
 It uses Refit against the stratisX `Stratis.StratisD` and is bundled with Docker containers.

 ## Runing the faucet with Docker